Ember-Labs-Core/.github/profile/README.md

 | 🎧 Real-time customer success and support solutions |
 | - |
 | With our support dashboard, tickets and support solutions you can <br> automate your company's contact with your customers |

+## 🙋‍♀️ Open Source

+We belive that open source is the best way to have fine quality software.
+Open sourcing makes a better programming society and brings knowledge to everyone.
+Check out our FOSS projects:

+> Coming soon